Medication Safety for Older Adults

 - Take your medicine as directed.
 Do not split or crush pills unless directed.
 If you miss a dose, ask how to make up the missed dose.
 Do not try to make your medicine last longer by skipping doses.
 Do not take medicines for longer than needed.
 For example, an opioid prescribed for pain after surgery may not be needed after a few days.

 - Check the label each time before you take a medicine.
 Turn on a light to make sure you are taking the right medicine.
+Do not take any medicine that is expired or looks like it was tampered with.
 Ask your healthcare provider or a pharmacist to explain anything on the label you do not understand.
 Use glasses or a magnifying glass if it is hard to read the label.
 Your pharmacy may also be able to give you large print labels.

 - Take the medicine at the right time.
 Be sure you understand how often you should or can take the medicine.
 Keep track of when you need the medicine and when you took it.
 You may want to use a reminder on your phone, or a timer.
 Make sure every person who helps you can access the tracking and timing information.